 Below: 1st photo - A large 7 foot plant.
 2nd photo - Each mature seed pod holds 5 to 7 seeds which turn dark brown at maturity.
 While the pod is of two valves, note the obvious 4-angles to the pod, with the dry stalk at one end and the beak at the other.

 Notes: Black Mustard is native to Eurasia and has become naturalized in North America.
 The plant is found throughout the U.S. and southern Canada and is most abundant near the West Coast.
 It has been recorded in a dozen Minnesota counties including Hennepin where the plants pictured above were found.
+It was present in the Wildflower Garden at the time of Martha Crone's 1951 census.

 Uses: Seeds of Black Mustard are used in condiments and for the oil contained in the seeds.
 The plant is cultivated for that purpose.
 The plant has an ancient history being recorded by the Greeks and Romans.
 The seeds themselves do not have an odor.
 Many members of the genus Brassica have all had some uses as food crops.